Electric Bikes Buyers Guide

 An electric bike is a great option for getting around as well as having some fun!
 Check out our guide to find out more.

 Electric bikes: they're not only efficient and useful, they're also great fun!
-Also known as e-bikes, they'll help you tackle hills or commute to work without working up a sweat, making them incredibly practical..
+Also known as e-bikes, they'll help you tackle hills or commute to work without working up a sweat, making them incredibly practical.

 What is an e-bike?

-An electric bike is like a normal bike, with the addition of an electric motor and battery.
+An electric bike is just like a normal bike, with the addition of an electric motor and battery.
 You still have to pedal, but the electric motor can kick in to give you some help.
 Most e-bikes have different settings, so you can decide how much of a boost you're getting depending on your energy levels.

 The law on electric bikes